-After mass, it is a Bolivian custom is to enjoy a hearty Christmas picana, a special soup made with several kinds of meat, such as lamb, beef, and chicken, and vegetables like squash and corn.
-This hearty and nourishing meal may be accompanied by a refresco, or cold fruit drink, roast pork or beef, a variety of fruits, and a salad.
-Prepare your own picana using the following recipe.
+After mass, it is a Bolivian custom to enjoy a hearty Christmas picana.
+This festive soup is made with several kinds of meat, such as lamb, beef, and chicken, and vegetables like squash and corn.
+Hearty and nourishing, the soup may be accompanied by a cold refresco (a drink made of seasonal fruit that is prepared in large batches), roast pork or beef, a variety of fruits and a salad.

-On the morning of December 25th people enjoy hot chocolate and buñuelos, deep-fried balls of dough flavored with cinnamon and sugar.
-The sound of firecrackers can be heard in the background as families celebrate throughout the night.
+From nearly anywhere in the country, the sound of firecrackers can be heard in the background as families celebrate throughout the night.

-In Bolivia, most of the gift-giving occurs on January 6th, during the feast known as the Epiphany.
-A Bolivian custom, somewhat akin to the hanging of Christmas stockings by the chimney, or children leaving shoes out for Saint Nicholas, is the leaving out of shoes on the doorstep.
+In Bolivia, most of the gift-giving occurs on January 6, during the feast known as the Epiphany.
+Somewhat akin to the hanging of Christmas stockings by the chimney is the Bolivian custom of leaving shoes out on the doorstep.
 To the delight of children, the shoes are magically filled with presents when they open the door in the morning.

-If your trip to Bolivia falls over this special time of year, ask your guide where to find the best picana, and keep your eyes out for elaborate nativity scenes during your December holiday in Bolivia.
+If your trip to Bolivia falls over this special time of year, ask your Kuoda travel designer where to find the best picana, and keep your eyes out for elaborate nativity scenes during your December holiday in Bolivia.

 Curious to know some facts about the Incas?
 Explore Inca Heritage with Kuoda Travel.
 Well, for starters, depen...Read Post

 If you’re planning a luxury trip to South America for the entire family and want to include some kid-friendl...Read Post